Argentine station: History

 Argentine station opened on 1 September 1900, six weeks after the opening of the initial segment of Line 1 between Porte de Vincennes and Porte Maillot, as part of the gradual opening of stations on the inaugural line of the Métro.

-Upon its opening, the station was known as Obligado, the name of the nearby cross-street at the time, in turn named after the Battle of Vuelta de Obligado, an Anglo-French victory over the Argentine Confederation in 1845 commanded by Juan Manuel de Rosas.
+Upon its opening, the station was known as Obligado, the name of the nearby cross-street at the time, in turn named after the Battle of Vuelta de Obligado, a Pyrhic Anglo-French victory over the Argentine Confederation in 1845 commanded by General Lucio Norberto Mansilla, brother-in-law of the governor of Buenos Aires Juan Manuel de Rosas.

 The name remained until 25 May 1948, when Rue Obligado was renamed Rue d'Argentine, as a good-will gesture after the visit of Eva Perón to France and as a mark of respect to Argentina, which was a source of aid to the French during World War II; large shipments of grain and beef arrived from Argentina to feed the population struggling to get their fields and livestock back in order.

 In the 1960s, the platform were covered with a metallic panels with yellow horizontal uprights and with golden, illuminated advertising frames.
 This arrangement was completed by yellow benches attached to the panels.
 In the same period, a crypt was created at the end of the two platforms towards Château de Vincennes to allow the passage of five to six cars.
 The station lost the tiling of the tunnel exit towards Vincennes and the vault.

 At the end of the 1990s, the metallic panels were renewed.
 The horizontal uprights changed from yellow to blue, they were completed with blue Motte style seats to replace the old yellow benches attached to the camber and the old enamelled plates indicating the station name have been replaced by Parisine font plates.

-On March 24, 2006, a commemorative plaque was inaugurated on the western tunnel exit of the platforms towards La Défense, bearing the words in Spanish Nunca más (literally meaning: "Never again"), "in homage to Argentinian citizens and French kidnapped, detained and disappeared in Argentina under the military dictatorship (1976-1983) ”and“ to all the victims of repression ”.
+On March 24, 2006, a commemorative plaque was inaugurated on the western tunnel exit of the platforms towards La Défense, bearing the words in Spanish Nunca más (literally meaning: "Never again"), "in homage to Argentine citizens and French kidnapped, detained and disappeared in Argentina under the military dictatorship (1976-1983) ”and“ to all the victims of repression ”.
 A small exhibition on Argentina was also opened in the middle of the platform towards Château De Vincennes.

 As part of the automation of line 1, the platforms were completely renovated in 2008, resulting in the removal of the bodywork and the exposures.
 They were raised on the weekend of 20 and 21 September 2008 to platform screen doors, which were installed in February 2010.

 In 2019, 3,026,210 travelers entered this station, which places it at the 172nd position of metro stations for its use out of 302.

 In 2020, with the COVID-19 crisis, 1,603,572 travelers entered this station, which places it 160th among metro stations in terms of attendance.

-On 18 December 2022, the station was temporarily renamed France ahead of 2022 FIFA World Cup final, which was played by France and Argentina.
+On 18 December 2022, the station was temporarily renamed France ahead of the 2022 FIFA World Cup final, which was played by France and Argentina.